michaelcale/webdev-checklist-things/README.md

 This file is a url-encoded version that is importable into Things.

 To import, use the `open` command from the command line, and paste the contents of the file `webdev-checklist-min.json` after the `open` command.

+## Things app settings

+You may have to enable the URL Scheme setting in the Things app.

+See _Enabling the URL Scheme_ at [Things app URL scheme](https://support.culturedcode.com/customer/en/portal/articles/2803573)